 If you want to learn more, here are some free resources I’ve created just for you!

 My husband and I are both Air Force Academy graduates.
-He is now a full-afterburner fighter pilot and I am a SAHM.
-We have eight energetic children that range in age from age 7 to 21 with everything in between.
+He is a full-afterburner fighter pilot and I am a homeschool mom and author.
+We have eight energetic children that range in age from age 9 to 23 with everything in between.
 We move a lot, eat a lot, and make lots of noise and plenty of messes!
 (I already know what questions are forming in your mind.
 To read my responses, click here.)

 But it is not the 8 children I have that have left me undone.
 It’s the one I lost.